- Books, Literature, and Writing»

-Gary knew, Facebook held 'secrets'.
-One might find their spouse having affairs, or, more palatable, learn a few things about her or her plans to have affairs.
+Gary knew Facebook held 'secrets'.
+One might find their spouse having affairs, or, more palatable, learn a few things about her plans to have affairs.

 It bothered him but he didn't say anything as he wandered around the Mall with his sister and wife.
 They went to dinner.
 Then home.

 He didn't get a chance to check Facebook that day/night.

 But it was in the front of his mind like a throbbing pain.

 The next day, when his wife was out and he had those precious private moments, he got onto Facebook and did a search of Ellen Powell.